-ATF noted in the notice of proposed ulemaking that the originally proposed boundary line, depicted in § 9.52(c)(9) ind (10) in the notice, overlapped into he proposed Alexander Valley viticultural area, In addition, the proposed Russian River Valley riticultural area encompasses all of the proposed Chalk Hill area except for that irea which overlaps into the Alexander Valley viticultural area.
+ATF noted in the notice of proposed ulemaking that the originally proposed oundary line, depicted in § 9.52(c)(9) ind (10) in the notice, overlapped into he proposed Alexander Valley riticultural area, In addition, the proposed Russian River Valley riticultural area encompasses all of the proposed Chalk Hill area except for that irea which overlaps into the Alexander Valley viticultural area.
 In the notice of proposed rulemaking, ATF had equested specific comment.
-In light of he fact that no commenter addressed his question, ATF concludes that the overlapping of boundaries does not present an issue.
-In consideration of the comments received from wine/grape ndustry members, ATF has amended in his final rule the boundary proposed in he notice of proposed rulemaking to nclude the additional wineries and grape growing acreage.
+In light of he fact that no commenter addressed his question, ATF concludes that the verlapping of boundaries does not present an issue.
+In consideration of the comments received from wine/grape ndustry members, ATF has amended in his final rule the boundary proposed in he notice of proposed rulemaking to nclude the additional wineries and trape growing acreage.

-The viticultural area comprises approximately 33 square miles and is ocated in Sonoma County eight miles and the sonoma County eight miles approximately 1,600 acres of producing ineyards and four bonded wineries within the boundary of the area.
+The viticultural area comprises approximately 33 square miles and is ocated in Sonoma County eight miles north of Santa Rosa.
+There are approximately 1,600 acres of producing ineyards and four bonded wineries within the boundary of the area.